-Attachment disorder is a broad term that is used to describe a series of emotional and behavioural problems that can develop in young children who struggle to form expected bonds to primary caregivers, usually their parents.
+Attachment disorder is a broad term used to describe a series of emotional and behavioural problems that can develop in young children who struggle to form expected bonds to primary caregivers, usually their parents.

 Priory offers a range of evidence-based therapy and treatment for children who are showing signs of attachment disorder.
 Established therapeutic techniques, such as play therapy and family therapy, are used to treat children with attachment disorder.

-Priory’s Group's Dr Hayley van Zwanenberg explains the common causes of depression, signs your teenager may be suffering and how to help.
+Priory’s Dr Hayley van Zwanenberg explains the common causes of depression, signs your teenager may be suffering and how to help.